Travel Agent Training and Education, 2024

 Read A Guide to Host and Consortia Education Article

 First things first: what is a host and what is a consortium?
-At its most basic, a host agency is an umbrella organization that an independent agency (that’s you!) can align with for better commissions, supplier relations, and marketing/tech tools.
+At its most basic, a host agency is an umbrella organization that an independent agency (that’s you!) can align with for better commissions, more support, and marketing/tech tools.

 A travel consortium is a collective of host agencies, travel agencies, and/or travel advisors that join forces to combine resources in order to increase their industry footprint.
-This gives them more including buying potential, benefits, & commission levels.
+This gives them more including buying potential, preferred supplier relationships, & commission levels.

 Attending your specific host’s education program can be a really good primer.
 Why?
 Because it will also give you a good feel for their company culture and prepare you for their specific tools and technology.

-Distilling host and consortia education options into a singular profile are almost impossible.
+Distilling travel agent training through host and consortia into a singular profile are almost impossible.
 Why?
-Well, we have over 140 host agencies listed on our site.
+Well, we have hundreds of host agencies and consortia profiles on our site.
 Some of those hosts will have travel agent education programs, some won’t.

 Among those that do offer programs, they may use different educational tools, systems delivery methods, etc. It’s mind-boggling!
 But this info will give you a sense of what’s out there before your plunge into specifics.